openiddict/openiddict-samples/README.md

   - [Mimban](samples/Mimban): authorization code flow demo using minimal APIs and GitHub delegation for user authentication, with a .NET console acting as the client.
   - [Velusia](samples/Velusia): authorization code flow demo, with an ASP.NET Core application acting as the client.
   - [Weytta](samples/Weytta): authorization code flow with Integrated Windows Authentication support and a .NET console acting as the client.
-  - [Zirku](samples/Zirku): authorization code flow demo using minimal APIs with 2 hard-coded user identities, a .NET console acting as the client and two API projects using introspection (Api1) and local validation (Api2).
+  - [Zirku](samples/Zirku): authorization code flow demo using minimal APIs with 2 hard-coded user identities, a .NET console and a SPA acting as the clients and two API projects using introspection (Api1) and local validation (Api2).

 ## OWIN/ASP.NET 4.8 samples
   - [Fornax](samples/Fornax): authorization code flow demo using ASP.NET Web Forms 4.8 and OWIN/Katana, with a .NET console acting as the client.